 We assess each application on a case-by-case basis, but normally we do cover the carer's or personal assistant’s expenses.
 We are committed to ensuring that a disability is not a barrier to completing a Churchill Fellowship, so that anyone with a worthwhile project has the chance to become a Churchill Fellow.

 If I am awarded a Fellowship, how much will my grant be?

 Each individual grant is calculated based on the project, destination(s) to be visited and the duration of the Fellowship.
-Our aim is that all travel related costs will be covered by the grant.
+Our aim is that all travel related costs will be covered.
+Grant

 May I re-apply another year if my application is unsuccessful?